Helsinki-NLP/mammoth/docs/HF_TOKENIZERS.md

 **4. Configuration** (`mammoth/opts.py`):
 - New `--use_hf_tokenizer` flag to enable HF tokenizer mode
-- Backward compatible: omit flag to use traditional vocabs
+- Backward compatible: omit flag to use traditional spm model and vocabs

 ## Tokenizer Formats

-### MARIAN-style (Default Example)
+### Sentencepiece-style (Default Example)

 Uses `▁` (U+2581 LOWER ONE EIGHTH BLOCK) to mark word boundaries: